trtd56/RFCX/docs/last_solution.md

 |7|3241〜3753|51〜60|

-Parameter:
+Parameters:
 - Adam
 - learning_rate=3e-4
 - CosineAnnealingLR(max_T=5)
 - epoch=5

 ## 3rd stage: train by label re-labeled
-This stage train new label which re-labeled by 2nd stage model.
+This stage trains on the new labels re-labeled by 2nd stage model.

 Use 1st stage trained weight.